Biden’s speech on Afghanistan is one he has been rehearsing for years

 He also acknowledged the suffering and commitment of the thousands of Americans who have served there, and of those killed or wounded, and the impact on the military families, making clear this too was a reason he made the decision he did.
 In doing so, he implied that those who argue for an indefinite commitment in Afghanistan, or elsewhere, fail to take full measure of the costs to those who serve.
 The war, he said, should have ended “long ago.”

-national security adviser Jake Sullivan told CNN that he disagreed with characterizations of the speech as defiant.
+National security adviser Jake Sullivan told CNN that he disagreed with characterizations of the speech as defiant.
 Instead, he said the president spoke with “passion” and “conviction.”
 It is difficult to argue with that.
 What Biden said Tuesday reflects what he has believed for more than a decade.

 He has long argued that the strategy pursued across multiple administrations was misguided.
 He argued that in 2009 in the Situation Room in the Obama administration, ending up on the losing side of the argument as the United States poured tens of thousands of additional troops into the effort.